-How your Portrait photography session works ?
+How your Family Portrait photography session works ?

 Prior to every portrait photography session I call or email each client.
 I can answer any questions then.
 I have found from experience, that a quick 10 minute chat or email allows me to be well informed.
 I can then be well prepared for the photography session.
 Good preparation, results in a relaxed family and photographer and gives beautiful images.

 When necessary I will email ‘top tips’ to prepare for your session.
 These are great to answer any of the frequently asked questions and help you prepare for your portrait session.

 I will also send a link before the session, to allow you pay a booking deposit.

 I will arrive at your session on time.
 (I am always on time, but if I am running more than 10 mins late I will let you know).